BusBeekn

 #0056B3 - deep, trustworthy blue

-For typography, we used Poppins for headings (modern and readable) and Inter for body text (to ensure strong readability across screen sizes.
+For typography, we used Poppins for headings (modern and clean) and Inter for body text (for clarity and high readability on small screens).

 DESIGN & TESTING